Piflyer/Hackathon-2023/README.md

 4) Configure to use your database and node server

-`cd public && cp conf.ex.php conf.php && nano conf.php`
+`cp conf.ex.php conf.php && nano conf.php`

 5) Run the frontend by pointing your server of choice to the `public` directory, for example with NGINX